Sib Hashian: Other projects

 Hashian was also the drummer for fellow Boston member Barry Goudreau's self-titled solo album which was released in 1980.
 The album achieved moderate success with the rock radio hit "Dreams".

 Boston and the Barry Goudreau album were the last mainstream projects Hashian worked on.
 He went on to own a chain of tanning salons in Boston, as well as a small record shop.
 He occasionally played gigs in the Boston area with former bandmates, including Goudreau, Fran Sheehan, and Brad Delp.

 In 2001 he made his first stage appearance as an actor at the Cape Cod Repertory Theater in the world premiere of the play 9-Ball written by his friend Art Devine.

 In 2003 he appeared on Sammy Hagar's Live: Hallelujah as an unofficial member of The Waboritas.

 In 2004 he returned to the stage at the Tremont Theater for the Boston premiere of 9-Ball which he also produced along with Ernie Boch Jr.

 In 2005 he appeared in R U the Girl as his daughter Lauren was a contestant trying out to win the chance to perform with TLC.

 In 2006 he recorded with Ernie and the Automatics, a band that featured Goudreau on guitar.

 In 2012 he began co-hosting Scorch's PFG-TV, a local TV show in New England, episodes of which were regularly featured on the Opie and Anthony Show, although each segment was centered on mocking PFG-TV's entire show.

 Personal life

 Hashian was of Armenian and Italian ancestry and lived in Lynnfield, Massachusetts with his wife, Suzanne (née Jipp).
-They had one son, Adam, and two daughters, songwriter Aja Hashian and singer-songwriter Lauren Hashian, who appeared as a contestant on the reality series R U the Girl in 2005 and has been in a relationship with Dwayne Johnson since 2007.
-The two were married on August 18, 2019.
-Prior to his death, Sib was the maternal grandfather of their two daughters.
+They had one son, Adam, and two daughters, songwriter Aja Hashian and singer-songwriter Lauren Hashian, who was a contestant on the reality series R U the Girl in 2005.
+In August 2019, Lauren married Dwayne Johnson, whom she first met in 2007.
+Hashian is also the maternal grandfather of Lauren and Johnson's two daughters.
 The Hashian sisters write and produce music together.

+Death

-Hashian died on March 22, 2017, at the age of 67 of a heart attack, after collapsing in the middle of a set while performing on board of a cruise ship, the Independence of the Seas.
+On March 22, 2017, at age 67, Hashian died of a heart attack after collapsing in the middle of a set while performing on board a cruise ship, The MSC Divina.
+Hashian had been diagnosed with kidney cancer just months before.